Iuliana Gorea-Costin

 Iuliana Gorea-Costin (born November 28, 1957) is a diplomat and politician from the Republic of Moldova.
 She is a philologist and lawyer by education and served as the first Permanent Representative of Moldova to the Council of Europe and the first director of the "Mircea Eliade" Romanian-English High School in Chişinău.
 She ran as an independent candidate in Moldovan presidential election, 1996. and Chișinău election, 2005.

-Between 1990-1996, she published in Literatura şi Arta, Mesagerul, Femeia Moldovei, Glasul Naţiunii, Ţara, Astra, Luminătorul, Pro Vatra, Generația etc.
+Between 1990 and 1996, she published in Literatura şi Arta, Mesagerul, Femeia Moldovei, Glasul Naţiunii, Ţara, Astra, Luminătorul, Pro Vatra, Generația etc.